okhiroyuki/cordova-plugin-nfc/README.md

 A ndef event is fired when a NDEF tag is read.

-For BlackBerry 10, you must configure the type of tags your application will read with an [invoke-target in config.xml](#blackberry-10-invoke-target).

 On Android registered [mimeTypeListeners](#nfcaddmimetypelistener) takes precedence over this more generic NDEF listener.

 On iOS you must call [beingSession](#nfcbeginsession) before scanning a tag.